slerman12/BrokenWisdoms-V2-in-progress/8-Holy-Faith.md

 Of everything that happened to me, the most traumatic were these blockings.

-I did get accepted into the Drama House in 2014, and kicked out of a drama house in 2017, and maybe one person did block me in 2017, perhaps being the actual first, maybe, and there was one person I blocked, temporarily, too.
+Before that, I did get accepted into the Drama House in 2014, and kicked out of a drama house in 2017, and maybe one person did block me in 2017, perhaps being the actual first, maybe, and there was one person I blocked, temporarily, too.

 ## Rituals, Religion, & Hell